 - You owe rent

 - You have told your landlord, in words, actions or writing, that you are moving out

-If both of these are true, the landlord can enter your unit to remove your abandoned property.
+IIf both of these are true, the landlord can enter your unit to remove your abandoned property.
 The landlord must store all the property in a reasonably safe place.
-S/he must then mail you a notice saying where and when s/he will sell your property.
+S/he must then mail you a notice saying where s/he is storing the property and the date when s/he will sell your property.
 RCW 59.18.310.
 If the landlord does not have your new address, s/he should mail it to the rental address so the post office can forward it.